kacprzak/blogbuzz/README.txt

 $Id

-Thank you for download Antsin Drupal theme - BlogBuzzII.
+Thank you for download Antsin Drupal theme - BlogBuzz 7.x.

-For more information on how to use this theme, please visit our online forums at www.antsin.com.
+For more information on how to use this theme, please visit our online forums for user guide at www.antsin.com.

-Note: registration is required to access user guide.
+Note: registration is required.